Skip to content

 • 54% growth in licensed child care capacity

-• Advocate to increase funding for the DEED Child Care Economic Development Grants by $10 million for FY26-27 and ongoing.
+• Child Care Economic Development Grants Program - preserved $3 million base funding for both FY26-27 and FY28-29.

 RECENT CHILD CARE ACCOMPLISHMENTS